manishmadugula/Notes/Competitive Programming/cpp.md

 - A translation unit is the basic unit of compilation in C++.
 It consists of the contents of a single source file, plus the contents of any header files directly or indirectly included by it, minus those lines that were ignored using conditional preprocessing statements.
 A single translation unit can be compiled into an object file, library, or executable program.

 - extern keyword is gonna make the compiler look for the symbol in some other(external) translation unit.

+## Random Insights
+- Same version of function one with pass by value other with reference will cause ambiguity. void f(int) vs void f(int &)
+- We cannot predict the outcome of this.
+    ```c++
+    int func(int a,int b){
+    return a-b;
+    }
+    int main(){
+    int i = 1;
+    cout << func(i++,i++) <<endl;
+    }
+    ```
+    Mostly the order in which parameters are assigned is right to left.
+- For assignment operator no need to have return type.
+ Void operator=(const D& a){this->b= a.b;}
+ If you have a return type
+ Int operator=(const D& a){this->b= a.b; return 2;}
+ You can do int X = E=F; this will first assign E with F and assign X =2.

+- A a() not working

+- Gdb watch useful feature

+- Don't use cout to print pointers

+- For ```char a[2]```; difference between &a and &a[0].

+    - If array is initialized in stack. i.e

+        ```c++
+        char d[3] = {'a', 'b','c'}
+        ```

+        will allocate memory for 10 chars only. ```printf("&d - %p\n")``` will contain address of the whole array which is same as that of the first element since we are creating array in stack.
+Type -> ```char(*)[10]```
+        ```printf("&d[0] - %p", &d[0])``` will contain address of the first element type ```char*```.
+See type of ```&d```, ```&d[0]```, ```d``` their value is same but type is different.

+    - If array is initialized in heap

+        ```c++
+        char *c = (char *) malloc(4*sizeof(char))
+        ```

+        will allocate space for pointer as well as 4 chars. &c will contain address of the pointer (type char*) &c[0] will contain address of the first element of dynamically allocated object.
+See type of c, &c and &c[0], value is also different now.

+- Difference between ```char*c= Hello``` and ```char[] = "Hello"```.

+    In first i.e ```char * c = "Manish"```.
+You cannot modify this part c[0] = 'a' not valid However you can reassign pointer to point to any other string literal.
+    c = "hrbrgfkrn".```char * c = "Manish"``` is not recommended use ```const char* c.```

+    In second case ```char b[]= "Hello"``` allocated 12 bytes (2 more for null).
+    b[0] = 'r' works but b cannot be reassigned, say
+    ```char m[]="hdjebfkrkrk";``` then we cannot do b=m.

+- ```##``` in cpp macro
+- Array in c are non assignable
+Exception char c[]="abc"
+This means to copy an array you have to use memcpy and strcpy.
+- There is a difference between" and '. use " for string and ' for char
+- When defining a struct no memory is assigned but when you declare the structure variable StructName person; the memory is assigned.
+- doing StructName Person = new Person() will Assign memory twice.

+- Because members of incomplete types are not allowed , and q struct is not complete till the end of definition, a struct cannot have a member of it's own type.
+A pointer to it's own type is allowed which is how you implement linked list and trees in structs.
+- Array of strings in cpp char[4][5] = {"abd","hdjr","hdein","rkrhj"};
+- Cpp use 0 for Null
+- While writing strlen use \ not / this is major cause of errors
+- Explicitly intialize all pointers to 0
+- There is a difference between null pointer and unitialized pointers.
+And there is no way to identify unitialized pointer from initialized one
+- Always make the pointer null after freeing it.
+- You need to delete every pointer allocated by new to prevent memory leaks.
+In bare C++, there is no garbage collection mechanism.
+Else there will be memory leak.
+- Delete pointer and then make sure if it is used somewhere else set that pointer to 0.
+All the pointer pointing to the deleted object should be assigned to NULL.
+- You can't use free on objects created with new
+- New and malloc have different heaps
+- Delete also calls destructor but free doesnt.

+- Study about linker complier interpretter and make files and preprocessor header files vs cpp files and static and dynamic linking. .so .lib .o .DLL files

+- preprocessor's directives doesn't end in semicolumn like macros and include.
+- Cpp main function doesn't expect return statement it assumes you return 0 but this is only a special case for main function.
+- Constant folding
+- 32 bit computer means it can address memory of upto 2^32 which is 4GB.also it means the value of pointer (cpp) is 4 bytes i.e 32 bits.
+Pointers are integer which store memory address see cherno's video.
+- static variables is a variable that is allocated for the lifetime of program even if function is called multiple times space for static variable is allocated once.and value gets carried forward.
+Also you need the variable to be a constant initialiser i.e don't pass it return of objects methods.
+- static variables in class are shared by objects of class only.
+There can't be multiple copies of these variables in each objects.
+They cannot be initialised inside constructor.
+- objects declared as static have lifetime till end of program.
+- static member fucntions don't depend on object of class.
+Usually invoked using class name and scope resolution operator(::).
+They cannot access variable and methods which are not static.
+32.read about singleton stack overflow **1008019/** c-singleton-design-design-pattern.
+- Conditional variable needs unique_lock not lock_guard.
+- char* ="Hi" vs char[]="Hi"
+- Every thread has a different stack but heap memory is shared between all threads.
+- Also stack is faster than heap.
+- If you allocate more than stack you get stack overflow error and program crashes (4MB)
+- Heap is (256 MB).
+- If you want to allocate more than 10^6 array allocate using dynamic memory allocation or make it global else it might cause stack overflow.
+- Global constant variables are stored in code section of the virtual memory
+- Global non constant are stored in data section.
+- For 64 bit integer the space allocated to a pointer is 8 bytes.
+- Dynamic 2D array in cpp
+    ```c++
+    int** graph = new int*[n];
+    for(int i=0;i<n;i++){
+        graph[i] = new int[m];
+    }
+    ```

+- Static class vs singleton
+Singleton is not global, cannot pass static class as a parameter, singleton can be initialized lazily, singleton allows inheritance.

+- Thread safe singleton Implementation using double check lock.

+- 0 vs delete function declaration.
+0 means no function body like pure virtual function. and delete means you just remove that functionality.

+- Initialize an object of the following class

+    ```c++
+    Class man {
+        int &b;
+    }```

+    ```c++
+    Class man{
+        //...
+        //Constructor
+        // It is important to see that you cannot achieve this without initializer list and passing by reference.
+If passed by value the int object is destroyed as soon as the constructor ends. man (int &X) : b(X) {}
+    }
+    int main{
+        int X=4;
+        man(X);
+    }
+Concept of copy and move while passing to a function and returning from a function.